User37som/libbitcoin/bx-base64-decode.md

 BASE64               The Base64 value to decode as binary data.
 If not
                      specified the value is read from STDIN.
 ```
+The output of this command is not "printable" and can therefore produce unexpected results when piped into another command that accepts raw input.

 See also [base64-encode](bx-base64-encode).
 ### Example 1
 ```sh